 While a conviction for a wet reckless offense is not the same as a DUI on a person’s criminal record, the wet reckless charge does count as a previous DUI offense if the person is arrested for any subsequent drunk driving offense.

 Licensed DUI Programs in Florida | Department of Highway Safety and Motor Vehicles (FLHSMV) — On this section of the FLHSMV website, you can view a complete listing of all licensed DUI programs statewide.
 The two types of educational courses offered are Level I for first-time offenders and Level II for individuals with multiple offenses.
 Level I involves a minimum of 12 hours of classroom instruction while Level II consists of a minimum of 21 hours of classroom time.

 Florida Statute § 316.192 — You can view the full text of the Florida Statute for reckless driving.
 Reckless driving offenses involving the use of alcohol, chemical substances, or controlled substances are addressed under subsection (5).
 The statute also covers what is required of convicted persons as well as the penalties for failure to comply with court requirements.

-Were you recently arrested for DUI anywhere in South Florida?
+After an arrest for DUI anywhere in Palm Beach County or the surrounding areas in South Florida?
 You will want to contact Meltzer & Bell, P.A. as soon as possible for help determining whether you might be able to have your criminal charges reduced to a wet reckless driving offense.